-There is a moat, battlements, a secret garden, peacocks, and this year you can view the Rt.
-Hon Alan Clark’s classic cars.
+There is a moat, battlements, a secret garden, peacocks, and on occasions you can view the Rt.
+Hon Alan Clark’s classic car collection.

 Jane is the daughter of Colonel Leslie Brindley Bream Beuttler OBE, (The Duke of Wellington’s Regiment) and Pamela Rosemary Blake.
 She married military historian and diarist, The Rt.
 Hon.
 Alan Kenneth Mackenzie Clark in 1958.